NSProgrammer/ZipUtilities/README.md

 ### Test files for zipping/unzipping
 As a part of unit testing, Aesop's Fables and Maniac Mansion are both used for unit testing.
 Neither has a copyright anymore and can be freely be distributed including the unorthodox use as test files for unit testing zip archiving and unarchiving.

-### MiniZip
-MiniZip 1.1 is a dependency of ZipUtilities.
-However, given that the latest version of MiniZip was from 2010, ZipUtilities will modify MiniZip to version 1.2 in order to address 2 concerns:

-1. compiler and static analysis warnings
-2. 2. dated coding style and syntax